iip-ecosphere/platform/platform/transport/README.md

-# Transport layer of the IIP-Ecosphere platform
+# Transport component of the IIP-Ecosphere platform (connection and transport layer)

-The transport layer shall provide a simple frontend for the upstream layers to communicate in stream-based soft-realtime manner.
-At the same time this layer shall enable flexibility and simplicity in the communication, allowing to exchange the underlying transport protocol if needed (before platform startup), e.g., due to license issues.
+The transport component shall provide a simple frontend for the upstream layers/components to communicate in stream-based soft-realtime manner.
+At the same time this component shall enable flexibility and simplicity in the communication, allowing to exchange the underlying transport protocol if needed (before platform startup), e.g., due to license issues.

 At the moment, we assume homogeneous streams.
 Heterogeneous streams may be added, but are currently not supported.

 For turning objects into their transport representation, we use as serialization interfaces.
-However, we assume that the object classes will be defined in upstream layers, i.e., this layer ships without type-specific serialization mechnisms that shall be defined accordingly in upstream layers.
+However, we assume that the object classes will be defined in upstream layers, i.e., this component ships without type-specific serialization mechnisms that shall be defined accordingly in upstream layers.

 This implementation ships with [MQTT](https://mqtt.org/) v3 and v5 clients as default transport connectors based on